Toiyabe Indian Health Project Family Service Department - Coleville California

 Toiyabe Indian Health Project Family Service Department - Coleville, CA

-Toiyabe Indian Health Project Family Service Department is treatment facility located at Eastside Lane And Camp Antelope Road in the 96107 zip code in Coleville, CA that offers medication assisted addiction treatment.
+Toiyabe Indian Health Project Family Service Department is treatment facility located at Eastside Lane And Camp Antelope Road in the 96107 zip code in Coleville, CA that offers medication assisted treatment for addiction.
 Some of the treatment approaches used by Toiyabe Indian Health Project Family Service Department consist of trauma-related counseling.

 Address: Eastside Lane and Camp Antelope Road, Coleville, CA 96107